From the Harford County Health Department:

 • Your drinking water can be tested to determine if the amount of fluoride it contains is too low to prevent tooth decay.
 If so, speak to your dentist or physician about the need for fluoride treatment.

-• Ask your dentist about dental sealants for your child’s permanent molar teeth.
+• Ask your orthodontist glasgow about dental sealants for your child’s permanent molar teeth.
 Dental sealants are coatings that can be applied to the chewing surfaces of the molar teeth to prevent tooth decay.

 Sealants should be applied as soon as the permanent molar teeth come in around the age of six for the first set of molars, and then again around the age of twelve for the second set of molars.
 Investing on your health early on may prevent you from getting more rigorous procedures like a dental implant surgery.